AlbertoV5/MidiToBom/README.md

-# Midi to Bom BPM Converter Scuffed Version 0.1
+# Midi to Bom BPM Converter

 This is a temporary tool to convert midi tempo changes to TimingPoints in the .box file.
 It also supports Reaper files (.rpp)